 We’ve all had those moments where you just can’t bring yourself to crochet.
 You have no motivation, none of the projects you pick up seem interesting and you’ve just lost all your crojo (crochet + mojo).
 Does this sound like you?
-Whether you’re just not in the mood to crochet or all the stresses of life are getting you down, sometimes your favorite hobby can feel like another chore.
-Running a crochet business has pushed me to find ways out my crochet funk so I can make this business work.
-Even when I’m feeling lackluster, sometimes I just need to get things done and I need my crojo.
-Today, I’m sharing a few crochet tips to help you get your crojo back so you can make fun things you’re excited about!
+Running a crochet business has pushed me to find ways out of my crochet funk so I can make this business work.
+Today, I’m sharing a few crochet tips to help you get your crojo back so you can have fun making things you’re excited about!

 Crochet Tips For When You Don’t Feel Like Crocheting